 Social networks and tech companies base their revenue models on mountains of data that they collect on client preferences and habits.
 They have access to a lot of behavioral data – but is it enough to become a full-fledged bank?

 Banks still have a few key advantages.
-Having a massive infrastructure and expertise to meet all the regulatory conditions is one of them, and having access to large amounts of customer data and contacts is another.
-Tech giants might have certain advantage in usability and keeping customers engaged on their platforms, but they don't have the intricate control systems that banking requires.
+Having a massive infrastructure and expertise to meet all the regulatory conditions is one of them, and having access to large amounts of personal data, customer data, and contacts is another.
+Tech giants might have a certain advantage in usability and keeping customers engaged on their platforms, but they don't have the intricate control systems that banking requires.

-For example, banks have access to things like ISA documents (Identity, Signature and Addresses), lifetime credit histories of customers, risk based pricing models based on hundreds of parameters and decades of data and aggregated consumer spending data based on a vast network of credit cards and bank accounts.
-They also have the infrastructure in place to perform detailed checks of their customers against worldwide databases to prevent money laundering, terror financing, checks against sanctions and restrictions imposed by a multitude of different agencies in various countries – right from the UN to the IRS.
+For example, banks have access to things like ISA documents (Identity, Signature and Addresses), lifetime credit histories of customers, risk-based pricing models based on hundreds of parameters and decades of data, and aggregated consumer spending data based on a vast network of bank accounts and debit & credit cards.
+They also have the framework in place to perform detailed checks of their customers against worldwide databases to prevent money laundering, terror financing, and checks against sanctions and restrictions imposed by various agencies in various countries – right from the UN to the IRS.

 And this is where regulations like PSD2 and eIDAS come into play.
 PSD2 provides the mechanism for integrating these two worlds, while eIDAS allows for the adoption and standardization of best practices in digital identification and signatures.
-It provides the basic infrastructure which guarantees that transactions are secure for all parties involved, whether it is banks, tech giants, or new FinTech companies just entering this space.
+It ensures that financial transactions are safe for all parties involved, including traditional institutions, technology giants, and new FinTec startups.

 References and Further Reading